leehach/census-postgres/meta-scripts/README.md

 m: Indicates to import the margins of error.

 Other letters are ignored.
 An empty string or a string with neither e nor m is treated as a missing parameter, and follows the default behavior which is to operate on both estimates and margins of error.

+The with_geoid parameter will write the value from the `geoid` column of the geoheader table to the sequence table.
+Obviously, this requires geoheader to have been populated first.
+A maintenance function is provided to add this value after the fact (see `sql_update_geoid_storage_tables()` below), but in practice, it will be *much* faster to do it during load.
+For this reason, with_geoid defaults to TRUE.
+The only reason to set it to FALSE is if you are loading new data (e.g. a new state or sequence) to old tables that do not have the `geoid` column (this column was added in Nov 2013).

 If you have only staged some sequences or just the estimates or margins of errors, this function will harmlessly attempt to copy zero rows (for the missing sequences or estimates/MOEs) from the staging to the permanent tables.